 "The numbers were originally arranged so that two players, one starting at the 20 and the other the 19, could form various number combinations to play point games.
 Today we just use the triple twenty or bull until an out is reached.
 Most likely this idea of using combinations for scoring originated from the card game of cribbage, a favorite card game of the time.
 What made the games fun and challenging was that each player had to form those combinations using only the numbers on the side of the board they started on!
 How it is possible that two player using different numbers and opposite sides of the board can play the same exact point games is what the numbering system is all about!
 To achieve this, the HIGH NUMBERS are cleverly arranged so that two halves of the board MIRROR each other in POINT VALUE."

 I had no idea previously about the two halves of the board mirroring each other in point value.
+This may have interested Kubrick considering his use of doubles throughout his films.

 So, why the dart board with its 237 (732) when Danny could be playing a different game?
 Why 237 at all?
 And never mind the story of how the Timberline asked Kubrick to change the room number from 217, thus 237.